aisleapp/docs/webhooks.md

 # Aisle Webhooks
-The Aisle API provides a way for merchants to integrate and interface with their own data through HTTP webhooks.
+The Aisle API provides a way for merchants to create event based web applications through our webhook mechanism.

 ## Getting started
 At this time, the initial setup of webhooks is not available through a self-serve merchanism and requires contacting our engineering team directly at api@aisle.city.